 Yes, it’s an SSL G-series with 48 channels.
-It was originally built for a studio in Paris, but we came to have it 3 years ago.
+It was originally built for a studio in Paris, but we came to have it three years ago.

 What was the reason behind picking it?

 Cool.
 Let’s talk a bit about Red Bull.
-It’s curious how this company been able to insert itself and succeed so well in the music world, given that it wasn’t originally created for that.
-How do you think Red Bull has been able to do that?
+It’s curious how this energy drink company has been able to insert itself and succeed so well in the music world.
+How do you think they were able to do that?

 When Red Bull is looking to get into a market, we prefer to start from the bottom, instead of jumping in at the top.
 It’s common for brands to just ask for the biggest person in a certain field, and then throw money at them to hold their product.
 That’s not how we’ve done things, whether it’s across our sports or music activities.
 We try to help people out that would have not been able make their projects work otherwise.
 We tend to be in favor of the underdog because anyone can throw money at the big guys.
 It’s harder work for us, and sometimes it doesn’t work out, but we like to think that we’ve had decent success with what we’ve done.